Blog > Category > Posted: 2019-Nov-28, Updated: 2023-May-05

 Result

 The quick cool overnight left lots of dew in the outside air, which was transferred to the exterior of the window.
 If the following day is sunny and warm, the exterior fogginess on the window will disappear quickly.
-Energy-efficient windows in this scenario may not make much of a difference, condensation in the form of dew will be everywhere.
+Energy-efficient windows in this scenario may not make much of a difference, as condensation in the form of dew will be everywhere.
+Homeowners can manage indoor humidity levels during the transition from winter to spring to minimize condensation.

 Fog on the exterior of the window